Menu: Price-less

 Menus for private functions, pre-paid meals and the like do not have prices.
 In normal restaurants, there are two types of menus without prices that were mostly used until the 1970s and 1980s: the "blind menu" and the "women's menu".
 These menus contained all of the same items as the regular menu, except that the prices were not listed.
 The "blind menu" was distributed to guests at business meals where the hosts did not want the diners to see the prices, or to any type of dinner where the host felt that having the prices not listed would make the guests feel more comfortable ordering.

 Until the early 1980s, some high-end restaurants had two menus divided by gender: a regular menu with the prices listed for men and a second menu for women, which did not have the prices listed (it was called the "ladies' menu"), so that the female diner would not know the prices of the items.
 In 1980, Kathleen Bick took a male business partner out to dinner at L'Orangerie in West Hollywood; after Bick got a women's menu without prices and her guest got the menu with prices, Bick hired lawyer Gloria Allred to file a discrimination lawsuit, on the grounds that the women's menu went against the California Civil Rights Act.
 Bick stated that getting a women's menu without prices left her feeling "humiliated and incensed".
 The owners of the restaurant defended the practice, saying it was done as a courtesy, like the way men would stand up when a woman enters the room.
 Even though the lawsuit was dropped, the restaurant ended its gender-based menu policy.
-While price-less menus for women generally disappeared after the 1980s, in 2010, Tracey MacLeod reported that Le Gavroche in London (UK) still had a price-less women's menu for women who eat at tables booked by men, with tables booked by women getting a regular menu for the woman.
+While price-less menus for women generally disappeared after the 1980s, in 2010, restaurant critic Tracey MacLeod reported that Le Gavroche in London, England, still had a price-less women's menu for women who ate at tables booked by men, with tables booked by women getting regular menus.